KJasman/CSC360-Handbook/Chapter1.typ

 `Reset` is a bit more aggressive: moving the current branch to a specific commit and discarding or keeping certain changes depending on the reset type.
 This is a good option if you simply want to make the code in a certain branch, likely the one you are currently working on, have the same content as a previous commit. `Reset` may be configured with several flags:

-Remember that "working directory" is the current space you are working in on your device.
-"Staging area" is the space between your working directory and your (local) git repository.

 1. Soft reset (`--soft`): Keeps your changes in the staging area.
 2. Mixed reset (`--mixed`): Keeps your changes in your working directory, but unstaged.
 3. Hard reset (`--hard`): Discards all changes in your working directory and staging area.

+#box(
+  width: 100%,
+  stroke: 0.75pt,
+  radius: 4pt,
+  inset: 8pt,
+   [Remember that _working directory_ is the current space you are working in on your device. _Staging area_ is the space between your working directory and your (local) git repository.])

 For example:
 ```sh
 git reset --hard <commit-hash>
 ```
-- This is destructive and permanently removes commits that come after `<commit-hash>` from your local branch.
+- This permanently removes commits that come after `<commit-hash>` from your local branch.

 *Pulling and Pushing Changes*